What is Pradhan Mantri Kaushal Vikas Yojana (PMKVY)?

 Even as he launched the Make in India campaign inviting investors from all over the globe to invest and set up businesses in India, Prime Minister Narendra Modi promised an abundance of skilled labour in the country.
 Complementary to this was the idea of skills development among the youth of the nation.
 The Pradhan Mantri Kaushal Vikas Yojana (PMKVY) was thus envisaged as a key measure to impart skills-based training to young men and women, making them capable of earning and supporting the nation’s anti-poverty endeavours.
 The scheme becomes all the more important in India as it has the world’s largest youth population that requires employable skills.

-On 20 March, 2015 the Government of India gave the Ministry of Skill Development and Entrepreneurship the official go-ahead to formulate and implement the Pradhan Mantri Kaushal Vikas Yojana (PMKVY) through the National Skill Development Corporation.
+On March 20, 2015 the Government of India gave the Ministry of Skill Development and Entrepreneurship the official go-ahead to formulate and implement the Pradhan Mantri Kaushal Vikas Yojana (PMKVY) through the National Skill Development Corporation.
 With a total outlay of about INR 1,500 crore, the PMKVY is likely to impart skills training to the 24 lakh youth of the country, focusing on the Class X/XII dropouts and lower income groups.
-The scheme was developed over a period of almost three months and its implementation started in select states (primarily Bihar) by early June 2015.
-The scheme was launched in all states of the country on 15 July which is observed as National Skills Day.
-India’s unemployment rate averaged about 4.9 percent by early 2014.
+The scheme was developed over a period of almost three months and its implementation started in selected states (primarily Bihar) by early June 2015.
+The scheme was launched in all states of the country on July 15 which is observed as National Skills Day.
+India’s unemployment rate averaged about 4.9 per cent by early 2014.
 It is hoped that this scheme will bring that number down by a reasonable measure.

 Skills Needs Assessment